 In order to match the motor current to a certain level, the effective PWM voltage becomes scaled depending on the actual motor velocity.
 Several additional factors influence the required voltage level to drive the motor at the target current: The motor resistance, its back EMF (i.e. directly proportional to its velocity) as well as the actual level of the supply voltage.
-Two modes of PWM regulation are provided: The automatic tuning mode (AT) using current feedback (pwm_autoscale = 1, pwm_autograd = 1) and a feed forward velocity-controlled mode (pwm_autoscale = 0).
+Two modes of PWM regulation are provided: The automatic tuning mode (AT) using current feedback (pwm\autoscale = 1, pwm\autograd = 1) and a feed forward velocity-controlled mode (pwm\autoscale = 0).
 The feed forward velocity-controlled mode will not react to a change of the supply voltage or to events like a motor stall, but it provides very stable amplitude.
 It does not use nor require any means of current measurement.
 This is perfect when motor type and supply voltage are well known.
 Therefore, we recommend the automatic mode, unless current regulation is not satisfying in the given operating conditions.

-It is recommended to operate in automatic tuning mode.
+It is recommended to operate in automatic tuning mode for general use.

-Non-automatic mode (pwm_autoscale=0) should be taken into account only with well-known motor and operating conditions.
-In this case, programming via the UART interface is required.
-The operating parameters PWM GRAD and PWM OFS can be determined in automatic tuning mode initially.
+Half-automatic regulation (pwm\autograd=0), or velocity-based scaling (pwm\autoscale=0) should be considered only with fixed motor type and supply voltage.
+In this case, initializing PWM\GRAD resp.
+PWM\GRAD and PWM\OFS via the UART interface is required.
+The operating parameters can be determined in automatic tuning mode initially.
+These modes offer reduced PWM amplitude jitter.